Racism at work: how to stop discrimination in the workplace

 - The problem should be solved in line with previously defined workplace policies on racism at work – such as a zero-discrimination policy

 - Processes and working approaches should be assessed in line with the complaint – did they solve the problem or make it worse?
-Did the complainant end up worse off after complaining – it is still quite common for the complainant to be moved to another part of the business, as though that solves the issue
+Did the complainant end up worse off after reporting internally – it is still quite common for the complainant to be moved to another part of the business, as though that solves the issue

 - The company communicating what has been learnt, what actions were taken, and acknowledge the disproportionate impact on Black or Asian staff